CodeFromAnywhere/typerepo/modules/fs-orm/README.md

 ## 📄 mergeConfigs (exported const)

-## 📄 upsert (exported const)
+## 📄 upsertItems (exported const)

-Takes stored data and an item

-- updates the data and sets some rows to "item" if the item is found (through the id or slug)
-- otherwise inserts

-NB: this function works for any storage method except for key value markdown
+upsert an item into storage in any storage method

 # Tests